How will I know if a student in my course has a disability or a need for an accommodation?

 What if my schedule (or the student’s schedule) doesn’t allow for extending the time allotted for the exam?

 Limited space is available to proctor exams within the LAC.
-Arrangements can be made by contacting our administrative coordinator, Kimber Clark, in advance.
+Arrangements can be made by contacting our administrative coordinator, Wende Walker, in advance.
 However, it’s important to note that over 90 percent of extended time exams are proctored in academic departments.
 That way, students have access to the faculty member during the exam.

 What if I chose to give the entire class extended time?